uswds/uswds-site/pages/patterns/create-a-profile/phone-number.md

 If you do not specifically need a person’s phone number, do not ask for or collect this information.

 ### What's the solution
 Let users enter their phone numbers in whatever format is familiar to them.
 Allow for additional spaces, hyphens, dashes, and brackets.
 Accommodate country and area codes.
-Use the form label, supporting text, or hint text to tell users if you specifically need a U.S. or SMS-capable mobile phone number.
+Use the form label or hint text to tell users if you specifically need a U.S. or SMS-capable mobile phone number.

 ## Guidance